Home » London » Harry Potter Studio Tour tickets

 Creature Effects

 One of the things young visitors on the Harry Potter Warner Bros.
-Studio tour love are the creatures they saw in the movies.
+Studio tour love is the creatures they saw in the movies.

-The imaginary creatures to look out for are Basilisk, Buckbeak, Goblin Heads, and Aragog.
+The imaginary creatures to look for are Basilisk, Buckbeak, Goblin Heads, and Aragog.

-When you stand in front of the Goblin heads during the tour, think of how 140 make-up artists from all over Europe turned 60 actors into goblins every day in just four hours.
+When you stand before the Goblin heads during the tour, think of how 140 make-up artists from Europe turned 60 actors into goblins daily in just four hours.

 Art Department

-For most of us, it isn’t easy to fathom the effort put in to create all the artwork for the movies.
+For most people, the effort required to create all the artwork for the movies is challenging to comprehend.

 Remember Hogwarts Castle?
 During your Warner Bros.
-Studio tour London you will see the model built by 86 artists and crewmembers for the first movie.
+Studio tour in London, you will see the model built by 86 artists and crewmembers for the first movie.

 You will also see a lot of graphic designs, white card models, and technical drawings.